patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/grid.md

 ## Elements

 ![Grid example image](./img/grid-example.png)
-1. **Grid**: The grid container, which holds all grid items
+1. **Grid**: The grid container, which holds all grid items.
-1. **Grid item**: An individual section of content to be placed in the grid
+1. **Grid item**: An individual section of content to be placed in the grid.

 ## Usage